Palaeolithic / Paleolithic European, Russian and Australian Archaeology / Archeology Sites

 Grottes et Abris-sous-Roche Français et Espagnols

 The cave art of Grotte de Gargas constitutes one of the most moving revelations today of the life and thoughts of our prehistoric ancestors.
-It is made up of two very important elements - painted hands, many mutilated, as well as important animal engravings and paintings.
+It is made up of two very important elements - painted hands, many apparently mutilated, as well as important animal engravings and paintings.

 Grotte du Grand Roc is a cave of calcite concretions, with no history of being used by prehistoric people.
 It is between Laugerie Basse and the Gorge d'Enfer.
 In 1922, Jean Maury, who was then an archaeologist at Laugerie Basse, noticed a small natural terrace halfway up the great cliff of the Grand Roc.
 He quickly climbed up to discover a small crack from which came a small spring.
 Unaware of the origin of this flow, his inquiring mind rapidly imagined that a hidden cavity might reveal the source.
 After two years of hard work and a last mining foray on April 29, 1924, Jean Maury, his sister and daughter, entered the untouched cave.